JSigma1/JSigma1/README.md

 * 🌍  I'm based in Lopburi
 * ✉️  You can contact me at [phattarawat12cg@gmail.com](mailto:phattarawat12cg@gmail.com)
-* 🧠  I'm learning Rust programming , Machine learning
+* 🧠  I'm current learning blockchain and machine learning